Study of Training Dynamics for Memory-Constrained Fine-Tuning: Experiments

-\textbf{Efficiency Metrics Analysis.} Fig.~\ref{fig:TraDy_flops_and_sparsities} illustrates the temporal evolution of key efficiency metrics during MobileNetV2 fine-tuning on the Food dataset under the most restrictive memory constraint.
-These results showcase patterns that remain consistent across different network-dataset-budget combinations, with complete training metrics available in the following \href{https://anonymous.4open.science/r/ICLR2026_TraDy_submission-39EE/}{anonymous repository}.\\ We observe that all of our methods achieve similar levels of weight and activation sparsity, respectively in the range of $93\%$ to $99\%$ and $97.5\%$ to $99.5\%$.
+\\ \textbf{Efficiency Metrics Analysis.} Fig.~\ref{fig:TraDy_flops_and_sparsities} illustrates the temporal evolution of key efficiency metrics during MobileNetV2 fine-tuning on the Food dataset under the most restrictive memory constraint.
+These results showcase patterns that remain consistent across different network-dataset-budget combinations, with complete training metrics available in the following \href{https://github.com/aelQuelennec/ICLR2026_TraDy/tree/main}{GitHub repository}.\\ We observe that all of our methods achieve similar levels of weight and activation sparsity, respectively in the range of $93\%$ to $99\%$ and $97.5\%$ to $99.5\%$.
 SU trades off extremely low activation memory for higher weight memory, possibly linked to the evolutionary search process implicitly maximizing the amount of parameters updated.
-In comparison, we observe a more balanced trade-off with our TraDy algorithm, suggesting that maximizing weight update does not necessarily result in improved task performance.\\ Moreover, TraDy consistently requires significantly fewer FLOPs for weight derivative computation compared to SU.
-This computational advantage stems from the emergence of depthwise convolution layers among the top-ranked layers, which by design have low computational costs during both forward and backward passes.\\ The combination of both high and weight activation sparsity levels makes our method intrinsically more competitive than strategies that focus on activation memory reduction alone like~\cite{jiang2022back}'s Back Razor or~\cite{nguyen2025beyond}'ASI that respectively achieve similar levels of activation sparsity or compression rates but without the weight sparsity.\\
+In comparison, we observe a more balanced trade-off with our TraDy algorithm, suggesting that maximizing weight update does not necessarily result in improved task performance.\\ Notably, while Velocity achieves competitive accuracy (second-best among all methods), its neuron-level selection strategy results in substantially lower activation sparsity (20-40\% range) compared to our channel-based approaches (97-99\% range).
+This is because updating even a single neuron within a layer requires storing the complete activation map from the previous layer.
+Consequently, Velocity also achieves lower FLOPs savings (approximately 88\%) compared to TraDy and other channel-based methods (97\%).
+Moreover, due to its reweighting focusing solely on weight memory, the Velocity selection strategy results in the selection of computationally expensive neurons to update, further increasing FLOPs requirements relative to the other strategies explored in our paper.
+This is without accounting for the additional computational overhead of computing the velocity metric for all neurons or the memory overhead of storing all activation values necessary to compute this metric.\\ TraDy consistently requires significantly fewer FLOPs for weight derivative computation compared to both SU and Velocity.
+This computational advantage stems from the emergence of depthwise convolution layers among the top-ranked layers, which by design have low computational costs during both forward and backward passes.\\ The combination of both high weight and activation sparsity levels makes our method intrinsically more competitive than strategies that focus on either dimension alone.
+Methods like~\cite{jiang2022back}'s Back Razor or~\cite{nguyen2025beyond}'s ASI achieve similar levels of activation sparsity or compression rates but without the weight sparsity, while Velocity optimizes weight memory at the expense of activation memory.
+TraDy's balanced approach to both dimensions is particularly advantageous for on-device learning scenarios where all memory resources are strictly constrained.\\